How the cruise ship industry sails under the radar

 Guidelines on investigating and reporting casualties have been amended over the years but there's still plenty of wiggle room.
 Under resolutions adopted in 1999, operators were told only that reports into incidents should be "distributed to relevant parties involved and should preferably be made public" while pooled information on casualties was to be made available in an electronic format to governments but not to the general public.

-Even under revised harmonised reporting procedures published in a Maritime Safety Committee circular dated December 18, 2008, governments are asked only to supply the IMO with "pertinent information" concerning the findings of investigations.
-The circular is characterised by words such as "requested", "urged" and "invited".
+Even under revised harmonized reporting procedures published in a Maritime Safety Committee circular dated December 18, 2008, governments are asked only to supply the IMO with "pertinent information" concerning the findings of investigations.
+The circular is characterized by words such as "requested", "urged" and "invited".

 The result is that even the IMO's own database of Marine Casualties and Incidents is incomplete.